What is Commonly Checked During a Pallet Racking Inspection?

 Aisle clearance and access

-Clear aisles and safe access at the back of the racking are essential.
-Inspectors confirm there is enough space for forklifts used for picking and other material handling equipment.
-Blocked access points increase the chance of collisions and damage to the pallet racking.
+Clear aisles and safe access at the back of the racking are essential for warehouse safety.
+Inspectors confirm there is enough space for forklifts and other material handling equipment used for picking.
+Blocked access points increase the chance of collisions with uprights and damage to the pallet racking, which then compromises the structural system.

 Environmental conditions

-Exposure to water, chemicals, or heat weakens steel storage racking.
+Exposure to water, chemicals, or heat weakens steel storage racking over time.
 Inspectors look for rust, corrosion, and damaged beams.
-Ongoing maintenance of the racking should address these risks to ensure the safety of your staff.
+Ongoing maintenance of the racking should address these risks to ensure the safety of your staff and the longevity of your storage system.

 Regular inspections are essential to keep pallet racking safe, stable, and compliant.
 They help catch problems early, prevent costly damage, and protect staff working around the racking system.
 Here are the key times when a pallet racking inspection should be carried out:

-- After modifications – required when welding, adding cleats, or changing clips not approved by the manufacturer.
+• After modifications - required when welding, adding cleats, or changing clips not approved by the manufacturer.
+Never adjust beam levels or make design changes without consulting the racking manufacturer.

 Thorough documentation, trained personnel, and a consistent schedule all contribute to a safer and regulation-compliant warehouse.